 No matter where you find leads, using a system is in your best interest.
 Collect data to determine how effective your approach is.
 Make adjustments based on real-time results to improve your future outcomes.

 Want to show your friends how to be more efficient every day just like you?
-Share this article in an email.
+Share this article on Facebook now.

 Read more articles by Daniel Wallen: